cemc/cscircles-wp-content/plugins/google-analytics-for-wordpress/readme.txt

 == Changelog ==

+= 4.3.3 =

+* Fix a possible fatal error in tracking.

 = 4.3.2 =

 * Bugfix: Google Analytics crappy API output is different when you have a single GA account versus multiple.
 Annoying, but fixed now.

 = 4.3.1 =

 * Removes a left over JS alert.